 And yet, despite a quick and truncated letter, the author of Jude ends with a blessing:

 “But you, dear friends, strengthen yourselves in your holy faith—pray in the Holy Spirit.
 Stay true to God’s love and embrace the mercy of our Savior Jesus Christ, which leads to eternal life.
 Reassure those who have doubts.
 Rescue others by snatching them from the fire.
 With still others, show them mercy tempered by fear—so much that you’d hate even to touch their clothing, so polluted are they by the flesh.
 But there is One who can prevent you from falling and make you stand pure and exultant in the presence of eternal glory.
 To God, the only God, who saves us through Jesus Christ our Sovereign, be glory, majesty, authority and power—who was before all time, is now, and will be forever.
 Amen.”1

 A phrase we say a lot in our home is, “That’ll preach.”
 And this benediction entirely preaches.
 What would the world be like, feel like, or—better yet—become, if at the end of every encounter we encouraged and empowered all we meet with a blessing akin to our brother Jude?
 What if we reminded each other in every interaction that the God of all things is with us, loves us, and wants to be in relationship with us?
 If I heard Jude’s words regularly, I’d feel a little more prepared to face the world each and every day.

 In the era of self-help books and 5-step lists to doing everything, personal mantras are often turned into memes.
 “Make it work.”
 “No regrets.”
-“Keep calm and [insert whatever is trending that day].”
+“Keep calm and .”

 But, what about a personal benediction?
 What unique blessing is God calling you to share in this tragically beautiful world?
 It probably won’t be the same exact phrase every time in every interaction—that would just be creepy or indifferent.
 But, the message of love and compassion should always be present.